miggyh27/PupPace/README.md

 ## 🚀 Getting Started

-Here's how to get this running locally.
+Here's how to get this running on your computer.

-### Prerequisites
+### What You Need

 * Node.js and npm
 * Modern web browser